audiotool/manual/manuals/plugins/drums/beatbox_8.md

+.. beatbox_8:

-# Tr808
+# Beatbox 8

-The Tr808 is a tried and tested drum machine and is a great tool for working out drum loops.
-The Tr808 drum machine allows for drum patterns to be programmed internally by using the device’s internal sequencer but the device can also be sequenced by using a note track via the timeline.
+The Beatbox 8 is a tried and tested drum machine and is a great tool for working out drum loops.
+The Beatbox 8 drum machine allows for drum patterns to be programmed internally by using the device’s internal sequencer but the device can also be sequenced by using a note track via the timeline.
 This classic drum machine includes 16 different